s1gr4y/pl4tform/README.md

 - ESC: Quit

 # How to build
-### This currently only builds on Windows 10/11.
-Inclusion of Linux && MacOS builds are in the works.
+### This currently only builds on Windows 10/11 and Linux.
+MacOS builds are on hold due to other interests.
-If you are on a Linux/MacOS, you need to build GLFW and have the libraries in the same folder of the binary/executable (bin folder).\
+If you are on a MacOS/unsupported system, you need to build [GLFW](https://www.glfw.org/docs/latest/compile.html) and have the libraries in the same folder of the binary/executable (bin folder).\
-Additionally, you need to build the [FreeType](https://freetype.org/) libraries and place them in the Dependencies folder.
+Additionally, if needed, you need to build the [FreeType](https://freetype.org/) libraries and place them in the Dependencies folder.
+Possibly need to build and link everything from scratch.

 ## Windows 10/11
 It can be built with cmake.
 You can install CMake here: [Link](https://cmake.org/install/)\